 This is an important one.
 Once those sales orders and customer queries start coming in, you won’t have much time to create and send content.
-It's best if your team has already prepared nice email templates at least a month before Black Friday and Cyber Monday.
+It's best if your team has already prepared lovely email templates at least a month before Black Friday and Cyber Monday.

 This is a no-brainer.
 If you’re going to be marketing for BFCM, opt-in forms and landing pages are the best and most cost-effective way of advertising your deals.

-The above image is a good example of an opt-in form.
+The above image is an excellent example of an opt-in form.
 It succinctly summarizes in 3 points what the customer can expect by signing up (new products, hot deals, and limited offers).
 Then at the bottom of the form, the customer is incentivized to sign up for emails by offering them a free coupon.

 An excellent way to get started is to use Mailmunch to create easy-no-coding-hassle-free opt-in forms and landing pages that give you complete control over the content and timing of the pop-ups.
 You also get to choose from a multitude of beautiful designs.
 That brings us to our next point.

-Now if we’re doing a Black Friday campaign, the content needs to clearly state what kind of benefit the customer will get from signing up with your brand.
+Now, if we’re doing a Black Friday campaign, the content needs to clearly state what kind of benefit the customer will get from signing up with your brand.
 That content should be backed up by a beautiful design of the opt-in form that stays true to the theme of Black Friday and cyber shopping.
-And while you are at it, why not truly captivate your readers by using lead magnets.
+And while you are at it, why not truly captivate your readers by using lead magnets?
 Lead magnets solve a real problem for a customer and are quick to digest.
 Examples are e-books, checklists, cheat sheets, etc.

-You can create a Black Friday/Cyber Monday landing page that is still relevant any time of the year.
+You can create a Black Friday/Cyber Monday landing page that is still relevant at any time of the year.
 For example, you could create a landing page that tells visitors to sign up to be the first to receive BFCM deals as soon as you announce them.